 It can stunt creativity

-- The ability to look at things from a different perspective.
+- Creativity is the ability to look at things from a different perspective.

 - The ability to solve problems in new ways.

-- The ability to make connections between seemingly unrelated things.
+- Creative people make connections between seemingly unrelated things.

 Knowledge doesn’t guarantee success or even success in learning